 Pro Tips

 - Trim the joints for bone fragments.
-You may cut the wings apart, leave them whole, or just trim off the tips.
+You may cut the wings apart, leave them whole, and just trim off the tips.

-- The baking powder being aluminum-free is important.
-It leaves a metallic taste that many can taste.
-That occurs in lots of dishes.
+- It is important that the baking powder is aluminum-free.
+Aluminum leaves a metallic taste that many can taste.

 - Make sure the wings are very dry after trimming.